by Leo J. Shapiro

 The monetary value of an e-reader is the difference between its ability to communicate information less the amount of work or effort required to decode those words that carry the information.

 Given the value of easing the task of decoding words, it is likely that current e-readers and physical books will be made obsolete by innovated devices that transmit not only words but also simultaneously transmitting auditory, visual, tactile, olfactory and visceral sensations which will ease the task of decoding.

 A more detailed discussion of why current e-readers and physical books are obsolescent is included in the article titled “Why Barnes & Noble is Dying While Giving Birth to the Nook” posted June 21st 2012 on 8SAGES.COM.

-The future of e-readers is also discussed in “Face to Face Communication at a Distance” which is chapter 6 of the book titled “Yesterday and Today Bring Bright but Troubled Tomorrows” by Leo J. Shapiro.
+The future of e-readers is also discussed in “Face to Face Communication at a Distance” in the forthcoming book with the working title “Yesterday and Today Bring Bright but Troubled Tomorrows” by Leo J. Shapiro.